 A study co-directed by Dr. Randy Zusman at Massachusetts General Hospital took patients being treated with typical high blood pressure medication and taught them a technique called the “Relaxation Response.”
 At the end of the study, more than half experienced a drop in blood pressure, sometimes even resulting in reduced medication.
 This technique is basically the opposite reaction to the “fight or flight” response.
 Research has shown that daily practice of the ”Relaxation Response” can help any health problem that is caused or exacerbated by chronic stress such as anxiety disorders, fibromyalgia, gastrointestinal ailments, insomnia, hypertension, and others.

 #2 Meditation increases creativity

-In a study published in April 2012 by the Leiden University in the Netherlands, researchers looked at the way two types of meditation — open-monitoring (where participants focus on the both the external and internal) and focused attention (for example, focusing on your breath – similar to vipassana meditation) — affected two types of creative thinking (the capacity to generate new ideas and solutions to problems).
+In a study published in April 2012 by the Leiden University in the Netherlands, researchers looked at the way two types of meditation — open-monitoring (where participants focus on both the external and internal) and focused attention (for example, focusing on your breath – similar to Vipassana meditation) — affected two types of creative thinking (the capacity to generate new ideas and solutions to problems).

 The scientists concluded that the participants from the study who practiced focused-attention meditation did not show improved results in the two creativity tasks.
 Nevertheless, the individuals who practiced open-monitoring meditation did perform better at tasks related to coming up with new ideas.
 In addition, open-monitoring meditation reduces the degree of top-down control and local competition and, overall, leads to a broader distribution of potential resources.